hassaanshafqatt/turkish-mathbook-main/supabase/README.md

 # Database Setup Guide

-This guide explains how to set up the Supabase database for the MathBook application with user roles and admin functionality.
+This guide explains how to set up the Supabase database for the Questioneer application with user roles and admin functionality.

 ## Prerequisites